China is a controversial market in several ways, especially from a political standpoint.

 October sees an outflow of the capital of more than $200 million, spread over two deals: Tencent acquires a 7% stake in lottery technology firm China LotSynergy Holdings Ltd for $ 57.4 million and a 10% stake in Chinese mobile shopping portal Koudai Gouwu for $ 145 million.

 In November, Tencent reinforces its media coverage by announcing a deal with HBO, an American pay television network, that would give exclusive rights for distribution in China.

 To end 2014 coherently, Tencent invests $700 million, together with Singaporean Temasek Holdings, in the Chinese taxi-hailing app Didi Dache.

 As a clear primer for innovation, the group launches in January 2015 China’s first online-only bank, with the name of WeBank.

 On the wave of November 2014’s deal with HBO, Tencent replicates with the NBA.
 With a $ 700 million contract, the Chinese group gets the exclusive rights for streaming American Basketball games in the Celestial Kingdom from February 2015.

 BYD, a Chinese car manufacturer, will become later that year the official sponsor for Tencent’s NBA broadcasts.

-In June 2016, to ampliate the video games development international coverage, Tencent buys 84.3% of Finnish Supercell with an $ 8.6 billion transaction.
-Supercell has developed some of the most successful mobile games of recent years, like Clash of Clans, Hay Day and others.
+In June 2016, to ampliate the video games development international coverage, Tencent buys 84.3% of the Finnish Supercell with an $ 8.6 billion transaction.
+Supercell has developed some of the most successful mobile games of recent years, like Clash of Clans, Hay Day, and others.